Now get the smallest salary (the first in the list) and take the corresponding

 is an expression.
 It returns a list of the selected elements

-sorted by the functions e1
+sorted by the functions e1,

-and inside each subset yielding the same e1
+and inside each subset yielding the same e1,

-, ..., and the final subsub...set,
+sorted by e2, ..., and the final subsub...set,

-sorted by en
+sorted by en.

 Example: